cai4cai/ROBUST_MIPS_toolpose/README.md

-# ROBUST-MIPS: A Combined Skeletal Pose Representation and Instance Segmentation Dataset for Laparoscopic Surgical Instruments
+# ROBUST-MIPS: A Combined Skeletal Pose and Instance Segmentation Dataset for Laparoscopic Surgical Instruments

 This repository provides implementation of surgical-tool pose estimation (based on **ROBUST-MIPS**).
 Built on top of [MMPose v1.3.0](https://github.com/open-mmlab/mmpose).